rakus/quick_change_directory/README.md

     ~/Documents/Customer/YoYo/Protocols
     ~/Documents/private/Profile

-If only one name matches, the directory is changed to that dir.
+If only one name matches, the directory is changed immediately.
 If multiple entries matches, a list of possible target directories is displayed.
 Choose one by number and the directory is changed.